aabhaaggarwal9/Wise-Words/README.md

 # Wise-Words

-The Random Quote Generator App is a simple web application that displays random quotes.
+The WiseWords App is a simple web application that displays random quotes.
 It fetches quotes from a free API and allows users to generate and copy quotes to their clipboard.

 ## Features